Get to know me

 Needs vary for each family.
 To feel truly supported, daytime postpartum doula care is often booked in shifts of 4 - 6 hours, one to several days per week.
 The exact schedule depends on your recovery, support needs, and household routine.
 Some families prefer steady weekly care, while others choose a gradually tapering schedule as confidence and routines grow.

-Do I need to be home the whole time a doula is here?
+Do I need to be fully present the whole time a doula is here?

 Daytime care is flexible.
-Once you’ve begun to recover and feel ready, you don’t need to be present.
-You can rest, shower, run an errand, or attend an appointment while I support your newborn.
+Once you feel ready, there’s time for additional support.
+You can rest, shower, or attend an appointment while I care for your newborn.
 The goal is to provide practical help so you can feel supported without added stress.

 At the same time, I will never interrupt bonding with your baby.
-If you prefer, I can offer support that doesn’t include holding your newborn, such as caring for your space or preparing you a meal, so you can focus fully on connecting.
+I offer support that doesn’t include holding your newborn, such as caring for your space or preparing you a snack, so you can focus fully on connecting.